Following up on Airport Jeeps of the 1960s, here are some more photos, from overseas airports.

 The engineering marvel flew successfully for nearly three decades, although its huge development cost was never recouped.
 Its fate was perhaps sealed by a fiery crash in Paris caused by debris on the runway during a takeoff in 2000.

 Jean-Louis Martin found two photos in the French newspaper Le Monde.
 In addition to the Jeep pulling the generator, this 1968 shot shows how Concorde's nose was designed to angle down during landing so the pilot could see the runway.

-This dramatic view shows the Concorde rolled out of its hangar in Toulouse for the first time, for brake tests in 1967.
-Two Jeeps can be seen, apparently pulling generators.
-See a larger copy of the photo (100K JPEG).
+This dramatic view shows Concorde rolled out of its hangar in Toulouse for the first time, for brake tests in 1967.
+In addition to the Jeep with the generator, a second Jeep pulls another trailer.

 Here's an expanded selection of Mel Lawrence's photos from Tokyo's Haneda International Airport.
 Mitsubishi Jeeps have long been common at airports in Japan, as the Willys vehicles once were in North America.
 This Japan Airlines Douglas DC-7C(F) was attended by two CJ-3Bs in February 1961.
 The yellow one is presumably a Mitsubishi, but the baggage loader looks like a Hoveyor built in South Bend, Indiana.